What Is Cocaine?

 Here are treatment options for cocaine addiction to help you regain control of your life.

 Cocaine withdrawal happens when a drug user stops using cocaine, also known as detox.
 Withdrawal occurs when the body no longer receives the cocaine that it is used to and can result in negative side effects.
 Working with a physician or healthcare professional to taper your usage under their supervision can help you quit and avoid withdrawal symptoms.
+They will also monitor your vitals during this process to help you avoid any of the more serious side effects of cocaine withdrawal.

 Cocaine Treatment Programs